cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 - ``tool.poetry.dev-dependencies``---for development dependencies

-By default, version constraints require users to have at least the version of a dependency that was current when you added it to the project.
+By default, version constraints require users to have at least the version that was current when the dependency was added to the project.
 Users can also upgrade to newer releases of dependencies, as long as the version number does not indicate a breaking change.
-(After 1.0.0, `Semantic Versioning`_ limits breaking changes to major releases.)
+(According to the `Semantic Versioning`_ standard, only major releases may contain breaking changes, once a project has reached version 1.0.0.)

 .. _`version constraint`: https://python-poetry.org/docs/versions/
 .. _`Semantic Versioning`: https://semver.org/